Relational Depth Psychotherapy for Adults

 I pay close attention to shifts in your energy, tone, content, and body language, adjusting to meet you where you are.
 Silence and pauses are part of the work, allowing time for reflection.

-The full spectrum of your experience —including grief, frustration, unresolved hurt, and topics that may feel taboo or difficult to name — is welcome here, at your pace.
+The full spectrum of your experience is welcome.
+This includes grief, frustration, unresolved hurt, and topics that may feel taboo or difficult to name.
+We co-create a safe environment for honest expression.

 Frequently Asked Questions